Bund Issues Auction Group

 The Bund Issues Auction Group comprises credit institutions that have been approved by the Finance Agency as participants in the auctions of German Government securities.

-To become a member, applicants must be domiciled in a member state of the European Union (EU), the European Economic Area (EEA) or Switzerland, and fulfil the requirements of the "Auction rules for the issue of German Federal securities".
-Furthermore, the "Special terms and conditions of the Deutsche Bundesbank for auctions of German Federal securities using the Bund Bidding System" must be accepted.
+To become a member, applicants must be domiciled in a member state of the European Union (EU), the European Economic Area (EEA), in Switzerland or in the United Kingdom.
+In addition, the requirements of the tender procedure rules must be fulfilled and the conditions of the BBS must be accepted:

-In principle, any credit or securities trading institution or investment firm domiciled in the EU, the EEA or Switzerland can become a member of the Bund Issues Auction Group.
+In principle, any credit or securities trading institution or investment firm domiciled in the EU, the EEA, Switzerland or UK can become a member of the Bund Issues Auction Group.
 The membership requirements are structured very liberally.

 In structuring its issue process, the Federal Government adopts an overall very liberal approach with respect to the bidding banks.
 For example, to remain a member of the Auction Group a financial institution must subscribe to at least 0.05% of the total issuance allotted at the auctions in a calendar year weighted according to maturity.
 Members that do not meet this minimum take-up amount are removed from the group at the end of the year.